European shares helped by ECB vow to keep rates low

 Adding to investor caution were expectations that the U.S. Federal Reserve will start to scale back its asset purchases stimulus programme this month - for which jobs numbers on Friday may prove an important sign.

-"I am a little cautious in the short term because of things such as Syria, Fed tapering and so on, but I am not really frightened and I think the market can go higher before the end of the year," said Vincent Guenzi, chief strategist at Cholet Dupont.
+"I am a little cautious in the short term because of things such as Syria, Fed tapering and so on, but I am not really frightened and I think the market can go higher before the end of the year," said Guenzi at Cholet Dupont.

 Tighter U.S. policy could also prove beneficial to European equities, including through currency impact, some say.